2 System Setup

 2.13 What Do I Do With It Now?

 What you have at this point is the beginnings of your new application.
 Kiss is provided as a running and deployable system.
-It is expected that you would modify what’s there to suit your application needs.
+It is expected that you will modify what’s there to suit your application needs.